-A new Community Recreation Centre and Child Care Centre is coming to the Lawrence Heights neighbourhood as part of the Toronto Community Housing Lawrence Heights Revitalization project.
-The community engagement process will focus on the design for the new Community Recreation Centre (CRC) since the building program for the Child Care Centre is determined by the Province.
+A new Community Recreation Centre and Child Care Centre (CRC) is coming to the Lawrence Heights neighbourhood as part of the Toronto Community Housing Lawrence Heights Revitalization project.
+Once built, the new CRC will be one of the City’s largest recreation centres.
+It will replace the existing Lawrence Heights Community Centre, which will remain open until the new facility is complete.

 While we aim to provide fully accessible content, there is no text alternative available for some of the content on this site.
 If you require alternate formats or need assistance understanding our maps, drawings, or any other content, please contact James Cho at 416-338-6702.